 We now consider using contracts as collateral for further contracts, as occurs with the creation of CDOs and other structured products.
 In reality, both of these innovations (tranching and pyramiding) occur and often occur simultaneously.
-ABS are tranched capital structures in the underlying collateral (within our definition of structured finance), and CDOs are tranched capital structures in which the underlying collateral are ABS tranches.
+ABS are tranched capital structures in the underlying collateral, and CDOs are tranched capital structures in which the underlying collateral are ABS tranches.
 Similarly, index CDO tranches fit within our definitions, since underlying collateral (CDS) are tranched simultaneously into multiple indices corresponding to different loss levels.